Kenryo Kanamatsu: Biography

-Born in Kyoto in 1915, Kanamatsu received his B.A. in philosophy at Ōtani University.
-A Fulbright scholar at Cornell University and the University of Chicago, he received his doctorate and became a Professor at Otani University.
+Born in 1915, in Kyoto, Kanamatsu received his B.A. in philosophy at Ōtani University.
+A Fulbright scholar at Cornell University and the University of Chicago, he received his doctorate and became a Professor at Ōtani University.
 A translator as well as an author, Kanamatsu translated the works of Plato into Japanese.
-In 1971 he published a book on the theology and cosmology of Plato.
+In 1971, he published a book on the theology and cosmology of Plato.